menandmice/micetro_docs/guides/user-manual/webapp_reporting.rst

 Scavenge Reports
 ^^^^^^^^^^^^^^^^

-Report results take up disk space on the Men&Mice Central server.
+Report results take up disk space on the MicetroCentral server.
 The system allows for specifying the maximum number of reports (or the maximum number of days to keep each result) for each report definition.
 Oldest results are deleted when the limit is reached.

 1. Select a report definition in the list, and then click :guilabel:`Scavenge reports`.